Andrew Abramchuk

 Metropolitan Andrew (Андрій (Абрамчук); secular name: Stepan Vasylyovych Abramchuk; born 21 January 1949) is a metropolitan bishop of Halychyna of the Orthodox Church of Ukraine.
+Since 1990, he has been the longest-serving diocesan bishop of the Ukrainian Orthodox Church (Orthodox Church of Ukraine).

+Brief biography

 Metropolitan Andrew (Abramchuk) was born Stepan Vasylyovych Abramchuk in Tysmenytsia, Stanislav Oblast on 21 January 1949.
-He was born in a family of worker Vasyl Abramchuk and Rozalia (nee Shiliak).
+He was born to a family of worker Vasyl Abramchuk and Rozalia (nee Shiliak).
 In 1964 he received his secondary education diploma from a school in Tysmenytsia and 1968 he graduated a vocational school in Horodenka (both cities in Ivano-Frankivsk Oblast).
-Until 1971 Stepan Abramchuk worked at the Tysmenytsia Agrarian Equipment facility.
-He graduated the Odesa Theological Seminary (1974), Moscow Theological Academy (1982).
+Until 1971, Stepan Abramchuk worked at the Tysmenytsia Agrarian Equipment facility.
+He graduated from the Odesa Theological Seminary (1974) and Moscow Theological Academy (1982).

 He was consecrated by Metropolitan Sergij of Odesa as a protopriest (protoiereus) on 21 January 1974.
 In 1983-88 he provided pastoral care among patriarchal parishes of the Russian Orthodox Church in Canada.
 Since 1988 he was carried out services of parochial priest of the Ivano-Frankivsk cathedral temple.
 In 1990 decided to join the movement for reestablishment of own Ukrainian church and officially announced about leaving the ranks of the Russian Orthodox Church.
 On 7 April 1990 he was tonsured as Andrew and ordained by Ioann (Bodnarchuk), Basil (Bodnarchuk) and Vikentiy Chekalin (who claimed to be a member of the Russian Catacomb Church) as a bishop of Ivano-Frankivsk and Kolomyia of the Ukrainian Autocephalous Orthodox Church with which stayed for over 30 years.
 Since 1990 the Russian Orthodox Church implemented sanctions against him by prohibiting him to carry out any religious services.

-According to the Russian Orthodox Church, soon in April of 1990 Andrew Abramchuk was given a title of Metropolitan of Halychyna and Ivano-Frankivsk.
+According to the Russian Orthodox Church, soon in April of 1990, Andrew Abramchuk was given a title of Metropolitan of Halychyna and Ivano-Frankivsk.
 However, in reality Andrew Abramchuk was awarded title of archbishop at the 1990 UAOC All-Ukrainian Local Council in June and his title of Metropolitan he received from Patriarch Mstyslav of Kyiv in January of 1992.

 On 25 June 1992 Metropolitan Andrew joined the newly established Ukrainian Orthodox Church – Kyivan Patriarchate (created few days before through unification of UAOC and UOC).
-In fall of 1995 he returned back to the revived Ukrainian Autocephalous Orthodox Church.
+In fall of 1995 he returned to the revived Ukrainian Autocephalous Orthodox Church.
 On 19 February 1996 the Patriarch Demetrius of Kyiv awarded Metropolitan Andrew a second Panagia (a type of vestment) "for contribution to the development of the Ukrainian Orthodox Church and 25 years of service as a priest".

-During 2000 he was not allowed to serve as a bishop by the Bishop Council of the UAOC and the Patriarch Demetrius of Kyiv.
+During 2000, he was not allowed to serve as a bishop by the Bishop Council of the UAOC and the Patriarch Demetrius of Kyiv.